YosaiProject/yosai/README.md

 ![alt text](http://i.imgur.com/QDhDfKN.jpg "Yosai 🏯 ")

-The Yosai Security Management Framework
-..a pythonic port of Apache Shiro-- a powerful security management framework written in Java
+Yosai is a security management framework.
+It is a pythonic port of Apache Shiro: a powerful security management framework written in Java.

 Yosai offers developers separation of concern between security management and other aspects of any complicated system built today.
 An intuitive user-developer API allows Yosai to be integrated with a system within minutes.
 Yosai is a framework with well-defined interfaces between components and so it can be easily extended.